Managing agricultural plastics

 Handling options: recycle or landfill

-For a summary of disposal options, see Don't Burn Agricultural Plastics
+For a summary of disposal options, refer to Don't Burn Agricultural Plastics

 Take used containers with leftover chemicals to an agricultural “Clean Sweep” site or event in your area.
 Clean sweeps will accept containers with used or unwanted pesticides and farm chemicals.
 For empty jugs and drums, check with the pesticide dealer or farm supply for recycling information.